 Cincinnati Parks-which is leading the effort to plan, design and construct the park-is hosting the ceremonies in partnership with The City of Cincinnati, Hamilton County, The State of Ohio and The U.S. Army Corps of Engineers.
-While many elected officials and other dignitaries have been invited to participate in the groundbreaking event-including Ohio Governor Ted Strickland, U.S. Senators Brown and Voinovich, U.S. Representatives Jean Schmidt and Steve Chabot, Cincinnati Mayor Mark Mallory, Cincinnati City Council members and Hamilton County Commissioners-every citizen attending will also be encouraged to take trowel in hand and turn the dirt to mark the start of construction of Cincinnati Riverfront Park.
+Many elected officials and other dignitaries have been invited to participate in the groundbreaking event-including Ohio Governor Ted Strickland, U.S. Senators Brown and Voinovich, U.S. Representatives Jean Schmidt and Steve Chabot, Cincinnati Mayor Mark Mallory, Cincinnati City Council members and Hamilton County Commissioners.